 20. Stress-test the wordmark

-STRATEGY AND DECISION-MAKING
+STRATEGY AND DECISIONS

 21. The "what would we do if we were brave" prompt